 I didn’t have much time to decide.
 I was under the gun to hire an associate to work with our business partners.
-I needed to recruit, interview and fill the open position within two weeks or I’d lose the headcount.
+I needed to recruit, interview, and fill the open position within two weeks, or I’d lose the headcount.
 If I lost the headcount, the work and relationship management would fall on my plate.

 I moved swiftly and selfishly to hire Steve.
 Why?
 I saw potential, or so I told myself.
-I heard what I wanted to hear from the positive advice I received and ignored the other.
+I heard what I wanted from the positive advice I received and ignored the other.
 Acting out of arrogance, I believed that I could single-handedly develop Steve’s analytical, relationship building and leadership skills.